ekta18/Beginners-Guide-to-Ethical-Hacking/Phase 5 (Maintaing Access).md

 # Maintaining access

  Once a pentester manages to gain access to the target system, he should work hard to keep his boat afloat, metaphorically speaking.
-He can choose either to use the hijacked system as a launching-pad (i.e., to be part of a botnet for DDoS attacks or spam campaigns), at this moment attack, scan and exploit other systems, or keep on exploiting the current system in stealth mode.
+He can choose either to use the hijacked system as a launching-pad (i.e. to be part of a botnet for DDoS attacks or spam campaigns), at this moment attack, scan and exploit other systems, or keep on exploiting the current system in stealth mode.
 Both actions can entail a great deal of damage.

 ## Tools and Methods for Maintaining Access